signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 ### Fluentd Configuration

-By default, the fluentd service will be installed and configured to forward log events with the `@SPLUNK` label to the collector (see the note below for how to add fluentd log sources), and the collector will send these events to the HEC ingest endpoint determined by the `--realm SPLUNK_REALM` option, e.g.
+By default, the fluentd service will be installed and configured to forward log events with the `@SPLUNK` label to the collector (see below for how to add custom fluentd log sources), and the collector will send these events to the HEC ingest endpoint determined by the `--realm SPLUNK_REALM` option, e.g.
 `https://ingest.SPLUNK_REALM.signalfx.com/v1/log`.

-To configure the collector to send log events to a custom HEC endpoint URL, you can specify the following parameters:
+To configure the collector to send log events to a custom HEC endpoint URL, you can specify the following parameters for the installer script:

 - `--hec-url URL`
 - `--hec-token TOKEN`

+The main fluentd configuration file will be installed to `/etc/otel/collector/fluentd/fluent.conf`.

-**Note**: The installer script does not include any fluentd log sources.
-Custom fluentd source config files can be added to the `/etc/otel/collector/fluentd/conf.d` directory after installation.
-Config files added to this directory should have a `.conf` extension, and the `td-agent` service will need to be restarted to include/enable the new files, i.e.
+Custom input sources and configurations can be added to the `/etc/otel/collector/fluentd/conf.d/` directory after installation.
+All files with the `.conf` extension in this directory will automatically be included by fluentd.

+By default, fluentd will be configured to collect systemd journal log events from `/var/log/journal`.
+See `/etc/otel/collector/fluentd/conf.d/journald.conf` for the default source configuration.

+If the fluentd configuration is modified or new config files are added, the fluentd service must be restarted to apply the changes:
 `sudo systemctl restart td-agent`.
-A sample config and instructions for collecting journald log events is available at `/etc/otel/collector/fluentd/conf.d/journald.conf.example`.